 China’s international trade and air pollution in the United States

-| February 04, 2014
+PNAS | February 04, 2014

 International trade affects global air pollution and transport by redistributing emissions related to production of goods and services and by potentially altering the total amount of global emissions.
 Here we analyze the trade influences by combining an economic-emission analysis on China’s bilateral trade and atmospheric chemical transport modeling.